-Substantively Excluded Partially Included: Substantively Included: The majority/all postcodes Significant numbers of The majority/all postcodes within these wards sit postcodes within these wards within these wards sit within outside the REPF boundary. sit within the REPF boundary. the REPF boundary.
-There There may be a small number There will also be excluded may be a small number of of exceptions. postcodes. exceptions.
-Greenstead Stanway Rural North New Town & Christchurch Mile End Lexden & Braiswick Castle Berechurch Marks Tey & Layer Prettygate Old Heath and the Hythe Wivenhoe St Anne's and St Johns (some Shrub End Mersea & Pyefleet postcodes included) Tiptree Highwoods (some postcodes included)
+Substantively Excluded Partially Included: Substantively Included: The majority/all postcodes Significant numbers of The majority/all postcodes within these wards sit postcodes within these within these wards sit outside the REPF boundary. wards sit within the REPF within the REPF boundary.
+There may be a small boundary.
+There will also be There may be a small number of exceptions. excluded postcodes. number of exceptions.
+Greenstead Stanway Rural North New Town & Christchurch Mile End Lexden & Braiswick

+Castle Berechurch Marks Tey & Layer

+Prettygate Old Heath and the Hythe Wivenhoe

+St Anne's and St Johns Shrub End Mersea & Pyefleet

+(some postcodes included) Tiptree

+Highwoods (some

+postcodes included)